 Garmin Edge 520

 The Garmin Edge 520 is a more utilitarian version of the Edge 820.
-Garmin sticks with a tactile button interface rather than a touch screen.
-We love touch screens, but external buttons can be nearly as effective with well thought out functions and positioning.
-The 520 is GPS and GlONASS satellite enabled, and uses the ANT+ sensor protocol for connectivity with an array of sensors including power meters, heart rate, speed, and cadence.
-Performance metrics such as Estimated VO2 Max, Recovery Advisor, and FTP Tracking and Testing will help you to get the most our of your training.
+Garmin sticks with a tactile button interface rather than a touchscreen.
+We love touch screens, but external buttons can be nearly as useful with well thought out functions and positioning.
+The 520 is GPS and GlONASS satellite-enabled and uses the ANT+ sensor protocol for connectivity with an array of sensors including power meters, heart rate, speed, and cadence.
+Performance metrics such as Estimated VO2 Max, Recovery Advisor, and FTP Tracking and Testing will help you to get the most out of your training.
 While you do not get turn-by-turn mapping, the Edge has the memory capacity to load detailed maps of your primary riding area, allowing you to zoom in and see your position and surrounding streets.
 Smart Phone integration is excellent with call, text, and email alerts displayed on the screen.
-If you are a dedicated athlete or weekend warrior who takes your training and KOM hunting seriously, this is the computer for you.
+If you are a dedicated athlete or weekend warrior who takes your training and KOM hunting seriously, this is the product for you.
 It is the compact, sleek, fine-tuned training tool you have been waiting for to replace or upgrade your Edge 500.

 Maps are customizable